 Maryam is a popular choice amongst lay and professional clients for her detailed preparation, fearless advocacy in court and personable nature.
 She is a compassionate listener who fights for her clients with determination and gets great results.

 Maryam has experience in a wide range of criminal offences.
-She has defended in cases of conspiracy to supply firearms, politically motivated offending from terrorism to protest, financial crime, fraud and regulatory matters, serious violence, sexual offences, drugs supply and cultivation with crossover immigration aspects.
+As a led junior, Maryam is instructed in cases involving homicide, firearms, terrorism and large scale fraud.
+As leading counsel, she has defended in cases of serious violence, conspiracy to supply firearms, politically motivated offending from terrorism to protest, financial crime, fraud and regulatory matters, sexual offences, drugs supply conspiracies and kidnapping.

-She worked on several high-profile terrorism cases during her secondment with Reprieve, representing leaders of political parties sanctioned as terrorists by the US and UK.
+She worked on several high-profile terrorism cases during her secondment with Reprieve, representing leaders of political parties sanctioned as terrorists by the UN, US and UK.
 She was part of a team that brought the first due process challenge in the US against the inclusion of a US citizen on a “Kill List”, whilst reporting on the conflict in Syria.
-She has a strong interest in cases involving the conflict in Yemen and legal challenges to the use of state extrajudicial killing by drones and/or mercenaries.
+She has experience in cases involving legal challenges to the use of state extra-judicial killing by drones and/or mercenaries.
+She assists individuals challenging their listing by the UN Security Council Counter-Terrorism Committee.

 Maryam is experienced in advising on appeals against conviction and sentence before the Criminal Division of the Court of Appeal.

 Maryam is determined to encourage other ethnic minority women to enter and stay in the profession.
-She has spoken with students at schools in Hackney and at Urban Lawyers conferences.
-She is happy to be contacted to speak at schools and career fairs.
+She is happy to be contacted to speak to students in schools and at career fairs.

 Maryam has significant expertise in protest cases raising issues of freedom of speech and proportionality.
 She has represented activists and dissidents on a variety of charges arising out of protests around the country with outstanding success.